nextauthjs/docs/docs/providers/cognito.md

 ```

 :::tip
-The issuer is a URL, that looks like this: `https://cognito-idp.{region}.amazonaws.com/{userPoolId}`
+The issuer is a URL, that looks like this: `https://cognito-idp.{region}.amazonaws.com/{PoolId}`
 :::

+`PoolId` is from `General Settings` in Cognito, not to be confused with the App Client ID.

 :::warning
 Make sure you select all the appropriate client settings or the OAuth flow will not work.